-Importing MassLynx RAW data
+Importing Masslynx RAW data

-PEAKS 4.2 can import RAW data from our Waters/MicroMass QTOF instrument.
+PEAKS Studio 4.0 can import RAW data from our Waters/MicroMass QTOF instrument.
 To do so, we choose "Import RAW data" from the File menu.
 As above, the file browser appears.
 Choose the .RAW data, and click the Open button.
-PEAKS uses a utility called wolf.exe (originally created as part of the Sashimi Project) to access MassLynx libraries and convert the data.
-PEAKS ships with a version of wolf.exe designed to work with MassLynx 4.0.
-If we need a different wolf, we can check:
+Again, we have the option to merge spectra, or not.
+For this to work, PEAKS Studio 4.0 must have access to the following libraries, which are part of MassLynx: